cyrusn/cyrusn.github.io/content/note/secondment.md

 draft: true
 title: Secondment
 date: 2017-09-22T15:02:03+08:00
-subtitle: A note for secondment
+subtitle: Secondment Note for 1718
+description: This is a note for any IDEAS coming from secondment.
 tags:
   - secondment
   - edb